pingcap/docs-cn/tidb-configuration-file.md

 - Default: `false`
 - This variable is the initial value of the system variable [`tidb_opt_distinct_agg_push_down`](/system-variables.md#tidb_opt_distinct_agg_push_down).

-### `nested-loop-join-cache-capacity`

-+ The maximum memory usage for the Least Recently Used (LRU) algorithm of the nested loop join cache (in bytes).
-+ Default value: `20971520`
-+ When `nested-loop-join-cache-capacity` is set to `0`, nested loop join cache is disabled by default.
-When the LRU size is larger than the value of `nested-loop-join-cache-capacity`, the elements in the LRU are removed.

 ### `enforce-mpp`

 + Determines whether to ignore the optimizer's cost estimation and to forcibly use TiFlash's MPP mode for query execution.